DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 	- Try to interact with the planks to get the tooltip message
 - Traverse until we get to the room with the crowbar
 - Make a note: We use the lighting to guide the player to where they need to go.
+- Pick up crowbar n walk back
+- Broken room 2nd visit:
+	- Use the crowbar on the planks
+	- Get the keycard.
+	- Get the phone.